stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 I then ask them to dial back to 100%, rather than work 120%, so they can invest more personal time into fitness, recreation, learning, loved ones and family.

-As a result, our 25 year olds are now on a fast track to professional development, rapidly learning new skills on managing people, x-border cultural differences and how to “work on the business” not just in it.
+As a result, our 25 year olds are now on a fast track to professional development, rapidly learning new skills on managing people, x-border cultural differences and how to _work on the business_ not just in it.
 That's an incredible learning opportunity at such a young age.

-If you multiply this effect across 50x 25 year olds in your company, you create an enormous capability to scale, both up AND down.
+If you multiply this effect across fifty 25 year olds in your company, you create an enormous capability to scale, _both up and down_.
 In one relatively easy strategic move you increase morale, profits and resilience, whilst de-risking the overall business.

 ### the next evolution

 Several years ago I started developing and applying this hybrid approach to offshoring.
-I didn’t foresee it back then, but we now find ourselves at the next evolution: _thinking about how to scale up and give early career development experience to our best people offshore._
+I didn’t foresee it back then, but now we find ourselves at the next evolution: _thinking about how to scale up and give early career development experience to our best people based offshore._

 That is, we are now exploring which countries to add new team members to work for our emerging offshore talent.
 As my mate Rob says: "Ash, you're offshoring the offshoring!"